 Chrissy Metz Knew She Would Gain Weight as a Child and Joined 'Weight Watchers' at 11 - The Childhood Struggles

 The Metz family was financially struggling when she was young.
-She told Glamour her mother wouldn't eat, so as to keep her and her four siblings all fed.
-It was at 9 or 10 that she realized she shouldn't be eating too much, or else weight will be an even more problematic in the future.
+She told Glamour her mother wouldn't eat so as to keep her and her four siblings all fed.
+It was at 9 or 10 that she realized she shouldn't be eating too much, or else weight would be even more problematic in the future.

-Metz struggled on weight from an early stage.
+Chrissy Metz struggled with weight from an early stage.
 Source: Chrissy Metz

 Acting Certainly Helped Her in Some Ways to Lose 100 Pounds, But It Was Not Without Hurdles